How to get care services - care assessment

 Community care services are provided to adults, and children with disabilities and their families, who need support to help them live as independently as possible, in their own homes or in a homely environment, within their community.

-You can phone us, write to us, or visit one of our offices.
+You can phone us, visit one of our local social work offices or write to us.
 This is called a referral.

 Many people get someone to help them do this.
 You can give permission to a member of your family, a friend or neighbour, your doctor or anyone else to contact us.